 Mu Ionad Eachdraidh Rois Mhuile

 The Ross of Mull Historical Centre was established in 1997.
 The Centre developed from the grass roots interest of local people in their own past and it’s relation to their present identity.
 The Centre is a highly significant repository and expression on the history and culture of the Ross of Mull from ancient times to the present day, highlighting a fascinating history, but also a vibrant living community.
-The Centre is managed by a board of voluntary directors, supported by a team of volunteers who man the Centre, undertake research and educational projects, host events, provide linkages with other bodies, publish a newsletter and take on a host of other activities with relevance to the history of the Ross.
+The Centre is managed by a board of voluntary directors, supported by a team of volunteers who man the Centre, undertake research and educational projects, host events, provide linkages with other bodies, publish newsletters and take on a host of other activities with relevance to the history of the Ross.
 Please contact us for further information.